ShaikhNomaan-png/DAA-LAB-Design-and-Analysis-of-Algorithms-/README.md

 ## 🚀 Overview

-This repository contains a curated collection of programs, notes, examples, and lab assignments for the course **Design and Analysis of Algorithms (DAA)**.
+This repository contains a curated collection of Java programs, notes, examples, and lab assignments for **Design and Analysis of Algorithms (DAA)**.
 It covers a wide range of algorithmic techniques, including:

 - Divide and Conquer
 - Greedy Algorithms